Why is it important to manage your blood pressure?

 Overall, it is important to be aware of what can affect your blood pressure and make sure it stays within a normal range.

-Proper Nutrition: unhealthy and overeating can lead to high blood pressure while malnutrition and undereating can cause low blood pressure.
+unhealthy eating and overeating can lead to high blood pressure while malnutrition and undereating can cause low blood pressure.
 It is important to make sure you are getting enough energy from nutrient-rich foods and avoid processed sugars which can put further strain on your arteries.
 Potassium and sodium both greatly contribute to lowering and heightening your blood pressure.
 It is important that you are consuming enough potassium and limiting your sodium intake to avoid hypertension.

 Medicine for Blood Pressure